-Our analysis between crime and PCI yields some interesting results.
-We find a positive, statistically significant relationship between these variables, and this association persists after transforming the crime rate variable.
-Since both models are not exceptionally useful, the crime rate model (Model E) is used due to its interpretability in the context of the data; similar units are present for both PCI and crime rate (i.e. crime per capita).

-The relationship between crime and PCI runs counter to our intuition, as we would not expect a positive relationship between the two variables.
-The relationship, if any, would be anticipated to be negative since wealthy areas also tend to have fewer crimes.
-However, there are exceptions to this rule, as some high-income urban areas tend to have more crimes committed in comparison to non-urban areas.
-Since this model is not exceptionally useful in predicting PCI and shows a relationship that is the opposite of our expectation, confounding variables are likely driving this result.
-Specifically, we see from the correlation matrix in Figure 6 that population is strongly correlated with both the predictor and response variables in the model we selected.
-It would be reasonable to assume that a larger population provides more opportunities from crime but also generates more income and wealth due to increased economic activity.
+Since both models are not exceptionally useful, it would be more appropriate to utilize crime rate in the model due to its interpretability in the context of the data; that is, similar units are present for both per capita income and crime rate (i.e. crime per capita).
+Additionally, the lower significance level of the coefficient for crime rate more aligns with our expectation that there is not a positive linear relationship between the two variables.
+Since this model is not exceptionally useful in predicting per capita income and showing a relationship that is the opposite of our expectation, it is very likely that there are confounding variables that are driving this result.
+Specifically, we see from the correlation matrix from Figure 6 that population is strongly correlated with both the predictor and response variables in the model we selected.
+It is reasonable to assume that a larger population provides more opportunities from crime but also generates more income and wealth due to more economic activity.

-Question 3: Best model for predicting PCI
+Question 3: Best model for predicting per capita income